Legislation and policy

 Marine Strategy Framework Directive (MSFD)

-The Marine Strategy Framework Directive [DIRECTIVE 2008/56/EC] came into force on 17 June 2008.
-The Directive aims to achieve Good Environmental Status (GES) of the EU’s marine waters by 2020 and to protect the resource base upon which marine-related economic and social activities depend.
-In order to achieve its goal, the Directive establishes European marine regions (the Baltic Sea, the North-east Atlantic Ocean, the Mediterranean Sea and the Black Sea) and sub-regions on the basis of geographical and environmental criteria.
+The Marine Strategy Framework Directive (Directive 2008/56/EC)came into force on 17 June 2008.
+The Directive aims to achieve Good Environmental Status (GES) of the EU’s marine waters and to protect the resource base upon which marine-related economic and social activities depend.
+In order to achieve it’s goal, the Directive establishes European marine regions (the Baltic Sea, the North-east Atlantic Ocean, the Mediterranean Sea and the Black Sea) and sub-regions on the basis of geographical and environmental criteria.

-Descriptor 2 relates to non-native also known as non-indigenous species: Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystems
+Descriptor 2 relates to non-native, also know as non-indigenous species; Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystems.

 ……………………………………………………………………………………………..